Banbury-inc/NeuraNet/NeuraNet/frontend/README.md

 Run `npm run package` to build and package your electron app.

+Run `npm run deploy` to build and package your electron app, along with creating the necessary installers.

 ## Common issues

 ### xcrun: error: invalid active developer path